Edit a data source

 Edit a data source from the home page

-You can find and edit all your reusable data sources in the Data sources list on the home page:
+You can find and edit all your reusable data sources in the Data sources list on the home page by following these steps:

 1. Sign in to Looker Studio.